NASA-PDS/nucleus/terraform/README.md

 6. PDS Registry (OpenSearch) is accessible from the AWS account which is used to deploy PDS Nucleus)

-7. A Cognito User Pool to maintain the Nucleus users
+7. A Cognito User Pool to manage Nucleus users

 8. A certificate to be used for the ALB Listener facing Airflow UI